-Reduced Course Loads (RCL) may be granted under certain circumstances outlined below.
+If after reading the Overview and Eligibilty information above, you wish to pursue requesting a reduced course load, see the procedures below.
 Petitions and other supporting documentation for an RCL must be submitted by the add/drop deadline during the fourth week of the semester to L&S College Advising.
 See the table below for specific instructions.

 If you are planning to request an RCL, plan ahead and gain approval from the appropriate offices to avoid negative implications to your registration, financial aid, and/or visa status.